sbuys/scroller/README.md

 Scroller
 ========

-Reapp changes:
-  - easing
-  - minSnapSpeed

-A pure logic component for scrolling/zooming.
-It is independent of any specific kind of rendering or event system.
-Scroller has been forked from [ZyngaScroller](https://github.com/zynga/scroller/) to incorporate UMD support.
+Scroller has been forked from [popham](https://github.com/popham/scroller/) which was forked from [Zynga](https://github.com/zynga/scroller/).
-Pull-to-refresh and EasyScroll have been removed from this fork.

-The "demo" folder contains examples for usage with DOM and Canvas renderings which works both, on mouse and touch driven devices.
+Popham removed Pull-to-refresh and EasyScroll.

+Reapp has moved to commonjs, added easing functions, and reduced friction on paging.

+### Goals

+- More configurable
+- Remove some minor bugs we've found
+- Performance & simplicty

 Demos